brodielgress/reading_Dalloway/README.md

 Python 3 and Jupyter Notebook are required to run this program.
 If you need, [update or download Python here](https://www.python.org).

-### Running Tests

-You can also run unit tests to make sure your pandas methods and python function are working correctly.

-1. Navigate to find unit tests within folder.
-2. Run files one at a time:

-	  `python test_pandas.py`

-	  `python test_python.py`

-    `python test_sql.py`

-The `test_pandas.py` will log your unit test results with a timestamp in the `TRY_IT/text/log.txt` file.

 ## Code Louisville Requirements